Tom Osborne

-Thomas William Osborne (born February 23, 1937) is a former American football player, coach, college athletics administrator, and politician from Nebraska.
+Thomas William Osborne (born February 23, 1937) is an American former football player, coach, college athletics administrator, and politician from Nebraska.
 He served as head football coach of the Nebraska Cornhuskers from 1973 to 1997 (25 seasons).
 After being inducted into the College Football Hall of Fame in 1999, Osborne was elected to Congress in 2000 from Nebraska's third district as a Republican.
-He served three terms (2001–2007), returned to the University of Nebraska as athletic director in 2007, and retired in 2013.
+He served three terms (2001–2007), returned to the University of Nebraska–Lincoln as athletic director in 2007, and retired in 2013.